osg-htc/docs/docs/common/yum.md

 -   On RHEL 8, edit `/etc/dnf/automatic.conf` and set `upgrade_type = security`

-CentOS 7/8 does not support security-only automatic updates;
+CentOS 7 and CentOS Stream 8 do not support security-only automatic updates;
 doing any of the above steps will prevent automatic updates from happening at all.

 To disable automatic updates entirely: